CARE ACT 2014

 - the recent addition of authorised signers on a client or donor’s signature card;

 - sudden or unexpected changes in a will or other financial documents.

 This is not an exhaustive list, nor do these examples prove that there is actual abuse occurring.
 However, they do indicate that a closer look and possible investigation may be needed.
-See also The Financial Abuse of Older People (Help the Aged, 2008).
+See also Financial Abuse Evidence Review (Age UK).